 - The KCC Early Childhood Education Program is an approved Michigan Career Development Occupational Program

-- Most classes are offered in the evening, online, or on weekends to meet non-traditional student needs
+- Most classes are offered in the evening, or online to meet non-traditional student needs

 - Course instructors have up-to-date skills and knowledge